t1/junit-5-structure-demo/README.md

 }
 ```

-This bloats the implementation, but the call is okay now.
+This makes the implementation explode, but the call is okay now.

-The tests themselves already look nice, and that's the most important part:
+As seen above, the tests themselves look nice, and that's the most important part:

 ```java
 @Nested class GivenTwoCommentOnlyDocuments extends WhenParseAllFirstAndSingle {